Serpent Mound: Adena culture

-Archaeologists attribute the mounds to the Adena culture as a whole, though are unsure of the specific tribes that inhabited the land.
+Archaeologists attribute two of the mounds at the site to the Adena culture as a whole, although are unsure of the specific tribes who inhabited the land.
 The term "culture" encompasses similarities in artifact style, architecture, and other cultural practices, allowing archaeologists to distinguish the Adena culture from other cultures in the region at different time periods.
-The Adena Mound site became the "type site" of the regional culture.
+The Adena Mound site became the "type site" of the regional culture that is used by anthropologists.